altaga/ChariTV/README.md

     - NFT SmartContract:
       - https://github.com/altaga/ChariTV/blob/main/WebPage/src/contracts/nftContract.js
 - Covalent:
-  - Obtaining account MATIC Balance.
+  - Obtaining the account's MATIC Balance.
-  - Obtaining account NFTs Balances.
+  - Obtaining the account's NFT Balances.
   - We get the contracts from the NFTs.
 - Streamr Network:
   - Websocket Service:
     - Publish:
-      - Mandar mensajes al chat general
+      - Send messages to the general chat
     - Subscribe:
-      - Recibir los mensajes del chat general
+      - Receive general chat messages
-      - Recibir notificaciones de DM.
+      - Receive DM notifications.
     - Streamr Node:
       - https://streamr.network/network-explorer/nodes/0x905d45128f4ae35e2a5ea7b0210f8fa9a4f101d5%23ca258d52-2abf-4dc2-b9cf-dfdeed921e121
     - Streamr streams:
       - https://streamr.network/network-explorer/streams/0x905d45128f4ae35e2a5ea7b0210f8fa9a4f101d5%2FChariTV
 - XMTP:
   - XMTP Client:
-    - Sign in para autenticacion a la conversacion privada.
+    - Sign in for authentication to the private conversation.
-    - Mandar mensajes directos a travez de un chat privado.
+    - Send direct messages through a private chat.
-    - Obtener el historial de mensajes con la misma cuenta.
+    - Get message history with the same account.
 - Livepeer:
   - RTMP URL:
-    - Url para transmitir facilmente desde el OBS y empezar nuestra transmision.
+    - Url to easily transmit from the OBS and start our transmission.
   - Livestreams and Recordings API:
-    - Obtencion de el url si un streamr esta en live.
+    - Obtaining the url if a streamr is live.
-    - Obtencion del ultimo record de cada streamer si esta offline.
+    - Obtaining the last record of each streamer if he is offline.

 # How it's built: